GeoMind: An Agentic Workflow for Lithology Classification with Reasoned Tool Invocation

 \paragraph{Joint Optimization Objective.}

-A key distinction from standard GRPO is that MA-GRPO \emph{does not} treat the workflow as a single trajectory with a shared return.
-Instead, each LLM call $(q_m,o_m)$ is optimized with a \emph{module-local} objective using its own group-relative advantage $A_m^{(g)}$ in \eqref{eq:group_advantage}.
+A key distinction from standard GRPO is that MAPO \emph{does not} treat the workflow as a single trajectory with a shared return.
+Instead, each LLM call $(q_m,o_m)$ is optimized with a \emph{module-local} objective using its attenuated group-relative advantage $\widetilde{A}_m^{(g)}$.
 Concretely, we form a module-indexed training set of interaction events by collecting the $m$-th query--response pairs across the group, and apply a GRPO-style update \emph{only} to the tokens generated within that module.
-This realizes module-aware credit assignment: process rewards supervise the module that generated the corresponding intermediate artifact, rather than being backpropagated indiscriminately through all modules in the chain.
+This provides module-aware credit assignment: process rewards supervise the module that generated the corresponding intermediate artifact, while state-dispersed groups receive smaller updates.